wrightben/codeeval/Robot Movements (JavaScript).md

 #### 2010

 My original solution let the "robot" wander randomly from square 1 every iteration.
 If the path it wandered ended up being successful, it counted it.
-An upper limit of only *1500* gives the robot enough chances to find all **184** successful paths.
+An upper limit of only 1500 gave the robot enough chances to find all **184** successful paths.

-Somehow I ended up with *1087* invalid paths.
+Somehow I ended up with 1087 invalid paths.

 #### 2017